Lecture 06: Generalized Linear Models (Binary Outcome) and Matrix Algebra

 • How a non-normal outcome gets transformed into something we can predict that is more continuous (unbounded)

-• How predictors linearly related to the link-transformed outcome
+• How predictors are linearly related to the link-transformed outcome (or non-linearly related to the outcome on its original scale)

 • If the errors aren’t normally distributed, then what are they?